smokephisticated/smokephisticated/pages/pieces/bongs/ice-bongs.md

 To be safe, you should try to avoid using ice notches too frequently.
 Every now and then should be fine though.

 That being said, we know how important it is to have smoother rips, so here are some alternatives to cooling your bong smoke.

+## How to Smoke Using Ice Without Ice Notches

 <div class="toker-tip">
 	<h4>Toker Tip<i class="box-icon-spacing fas fa-check"></i></h4>